clinssen/OCNS-2024-NEST-workshop/_index.md

   You can then access the server in your browser by navigating to the URL [http://localhost:8000](http://localhost:8000).

+## Feedback

+If you participated in (any part) of this tutorial, we value your feedback!
+Please take a moment to fill in our short feedback form at [https://forms.gle/yv9MwmAKJugTs2mR9](https://forms.gle/yv9MwmAKJugTs2mR9).

 ## Organisation

 This tutorial is organised by, alphabetically, [Charl Linssen](https://www.fz-juelich.de/SharedDocs/Personen/IAS/JSC/EN/staff/linssen_c.html) (Forschungszentrum Jülich, Germany), [Renato Duarte](https://www.fz-juelich.de/SharedDocs/Personen/INM/INM-6/EN/staff/Duarte_Renato.html?nn=1789538) (ibid.) and [Sebastian Spreizer](https://www.uni-trier.de/index.php?id=73522&L=0) (University of Trier, Germany).
 For general inquiries, please contact Charl at <a href="mailto:c.linssen@fz-juelich.de">c.linssen@fz-juelich.de</a>.